-Alternative High Schools Options High School, (915) 937-1300
+Alternative High School-Options High School, (815) 837-1300

 Options High School is an alternative educational program that offers academic options for students who want to complete the necessary requirements for obtaining a high school diploma.
 Options High School also offers a Dropout Recovery Program.
-Options High School is a competency based learning system with flexible scheduling for young adults who are not successfully completing a traditional high school program.
+Options High School is a competency-based learning system with flexible scheduling for young adults who are not successfully completing a traditional high school program.
 The student's commitment and desire to earn a high school diploma, combined with a caring, positive learning climate, determines the student's degree of success.

-KEYS Academy, (915) 937-4000
+KEYS Academy, (815) 837-4000

-KEYS Academy the District Alternative Education Placement (DAEP) for the Socorro Independent School District.
-KEYS Academy opened its doors in 1992 and serves predominantly middle class Hispanic families.
-KEYS Academy serves a range of students from grades 6 -12.
+A discipline school, KEYS Academy is the District's Alternative Education Placement (DAEP) for Socorro Independent School District.
+KEYS Academy opened its doors in 1992 and serves a range of students from grades 6 -12.
 KEYS Academy provides students a safe, structured, and nurturing learning environment that supports their social and academic development.